SAP-samples/cap-local-development-workshop/exercises/01/README.md

 <a name="footnote-3"></a>
 ### Footnote 3

-There is [no particular strict convention for SQLite database filename extensions]; choosing `.db` or `.sqlite` are decent choices though.
+There is [no particular strict convention for SQLite database filename extensions]; either `.db` or `.sqlite` are decent choices though.

 <a name="footnote-4"></a>
 ### Footnote 4